 The course is taught on MSU's Desire-2-Learn Course webpage by Heidi Lindberg, MSU Extension greenhouse and nursery extension educator.
 Raymond Cloyd of Kansas State University Extension co-authored the course and provided supplemental video content.

 Individuals enrolled in this self-paced course will take a pre-test and a final exam to assess their progress on the topics associated with the course.
 Self-assessment quizzes will engage individuals with the material.
 The course also provides links to additional resources on pertinent biological control topics.
 For more information and to watch a teaser video for this course, check out the Biological Control for Greenhouse Growers page.

 Available scholarships and incentives

 Complete the course and be entered to win a $75 gift card (U.S. residents only).
-Once students have paid for the course, completed the pre-test, final exam and the post-course evaluation, they will be eligible to be in entered into a raffle for a $75 gift card.
+Once students have paid for the course, completed the pre-test, final exam and the post-course evaluation, they will be eligible to be in entered into a drawing for a $75 gift card.

 Register now for the online courses: Biological Control for Greenhouse Growers or Control Biológico para Cultivadores en Invernaderos.